-BALTIMORE (AP) -- The Maryland Zoo says a female polar bear that arrived at the facility after being abandoned by a circus in Puerto Rico and became a visitor favorite despite being deaf has died.
+BALTIMORE - The Maryland Zoo says a deaf female polar bear that arrived at the facility after being abandoned by a circus in Puerto Rico and became a visitor favorite has died.

 Officials say Alaska was euthanized Tuesday morning after her quality of life declined for weeks.
 She had been suffering from kidney failure.
 A necropsy will be performed.